The first British annual was

 Harris, ed., “Forget Me Not” Archive).

 By that time, both children may already have outgrown such a present.
-Mary would have been too advanced in adolescence, while John, though young enough, would have recognized as too precocious.

-In a broader context, research by Paula R. Feldman has revealed that gifting of annuals in general—not just of specialized titles—was very common among family members.
+Paula R. Feldman has revealed that gifting of annuals in general—not just of specialized titles—was very common among family members.

-While Feldman does not mention children specifically, except as recipients of school prizes,
+Feldman does not mention children specifically, except as recipients of school prizes,

 presumably children would have been included in the exchange of annuals among family members

-(Feldman, “Women, Literary Annuals, and the Evidence of Inscriptions”, 54–58; see also
+Feldman, “Women, Literary Annuals, and the Evidence of Inscriptions”, 54–58; see also

 The Annuals and the Ruskin Family).